-Join George Maestri for an in-depth discussion in this video Binding skin using Smooth Bind, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Binding skin using Smooth Bind, part of Maya: Character Rigging.

 Now we're pretty far along in our rig.…We have the main skeleton of the character rigged, we have the blend shapes for…facial animation in place.…And so now it's time to actually bind the character's skin to the skeleton.…Now, this character is built with the three main pieces of geometry.…We have the head, the upper body, and the lower body.…You may encounter characters that are built in pieces like this;…a lot of characters are built in one single mesh.…